Distributed renewable energy system

 Urban and rooftop installation

 A measured sound pressure level below 10 dB - well under every European urban noise standard reference threshold.
-The turbine is suitable for rooftop, industrial, public-space and residential installations.
+The turbine is suitable for rooftop, industrial, public-space and residential installations, including sites with turbulent urban airflow.

 2. 02